lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 You can activate it for your home page from the settings panel (no license needed) or on any post or page using the short code (need the Plus version) as described in the Reference section of the settings.

 [youtube http://www.youtube.com/watch?v=lTW937ld02Y]

+If you prefer to use a Vimeo video you can take a look at mb.VimeoPlayer: https://wordpress.org/plugins/wp-vimeoplayer/

 The mb.YTPlayer doesn't work on any mobile devices (iOs, Android, Windows, etc.) due to restrictions applied by the vendors on media controls via javascript.